Article Open Access Volume 2 · Issue 2 · 2022 pp. 65–72

 Nutraceutical Importance of Dietary Curcumin, Its Analogues in Restricting Melanoma Growth and Modulation of Multiple Targets

-Anushree Tripathi1, Krishna Misra2, Manoj Kumar Shrivash3, Saurabh Yashaswee4, Surendra Kumar Trigun4
+Anushree Tripathi1 ORCID, Krishna Misra2 ORCID, Manoj Kumar Shrivash3 ORCID, Saurabh Yashaswee4 ORCID, Surendra Kumar Trigun4 ORCID

 1 Department of Computer Science and Engineering, National Institute of Technology Patna (NITP), Patna, Bihar, India